miguelgfierro/sciblog/README.md

 	$ python manage.py makemigrations
 	$ python manage.py migrate

+When you are in localhost you have to set `DEBUG = True` in `sciblog/private.py`.
+You can set it to False but you won't see the images the user uploaded through the admin dashboard.
+In production this is handled by apache.

 In another terminal you have to run django development server:

 	$ python manage.py runserver